 This project is described in App State’s Master Plan 2025 as “The Broyhill Innovation District” (page 87).

-A summer 2022 architectural rendering depicts a concept for faculty and staff housing as part of App State's Innovation District.
+This artist's rendering depicts a design concept for faculty and staff housing at App State's Innovation District, as part of the project's Phase 1 development.
 Image courtesy of Radnor Property Group

 Status